tskisner/desibuild/README.md

 Decide where you want to install things.
 At NERSC, you should put everything in your ${SCRATCH} directory somewhere for performance.
 You can also install software in two different configurations.
-The default option installs all packages to versioned directories and creates modulefiles and shell files to load these into your environment.
+The default option installs all packages to versioned directories and creates modulefiles and a shell file to load these into your environment.
 Alternatively, you can install all packages to the same directory, overwriting any previous versions that exist.
 This single-directory mode is useful for development versions of the software